me-box/lib-node-databox/README.md

 > :warning: If data is written into a TimeSeriesBlobStore filtering and aggregation functions are not supported.

-The NewStoreClient.TSBlob supports the following functions:
+The StoreClient.TSBlob supports the following functions:

-### databox.NewStoreClient.TSBlob (reqEndpoint, enableLogging)

-**Returns** a new NewStoreClient.TSBlob that is connected to the provided store.

 ### StoreClient.TSBlob.Write (dataSourceID, payload)